anbox-cloud/discourse-docs/tut/stream-client.md

     sudo mkdir -p /srv/stream-client

-Create a `demo.html` file inside `/srv/stream-client` with the following content:
+Create a `demo.html` file inside `/srv/stream-client`:

+[note type="information" status="Important"]The inline comments in the following code provide pointers to replace certain values with your corresponding values.
+For example, you will be required to replace the values of `url`, `authToken`, `app` in the following example with your values. [/note]

 ```html
 <!DOCTYPE html>